Skip to content

 Editorial infographic: 5-day wellness energy curve from Monday meditation morning through Tuesday no-meeting block, Wednesday step-count challenge, Thursday hobby show-and-tell, and Friday sleep recovery with anonymous gratitude wall overlaid Figure 4: A 5-day wellness arc that pays back time, not asks for it.

 24. No-Meeting Wednesday.
 Block every internal meeting Wed 9 AM to 5 PM.
-LearnClash pulse: this one change drew the top unsolicited Slack thanks of any pilot.
+This one change tends to draw the most unsolicited Slack thanks of the week.
 It’s free, fair, and async-native.

 25. Step-Count Challenge.
 3-day team total via the fitness app people already use.
 No purchase.
 Remote-friendly.
 But cap team size at 10 so freeloaders don’t tank the board.